 - Consider testing.
 It typically is not the be all and end all in terms of being a shocker as to what it going on, but if your older child does need accommodation for testing or wants to transfer into a school setting for middle or high school, testing is really important.
 Testing usually also leads to suggestions for therapy or concentrations for remedial work/tutoring to focus on, which actually can be helpful.
 It can also help pinpoint things such as is working memory deficits or slow processing part of the picture, which can be helpful to know in teaching.

 - Waldorf Education, with its experiential foundation, movement focus, and whole language development is great for all children, including those with dyslexia.
 However, as children get older, don’t be afraid to incorporate products geared toward children with dyslexia.
-We started with “All About Spelling,” which seems to work well for some dyslexic children in fifth grade after a year of visual therapy that took up part of third and fourth grade, but in looking back, I think we should have used some of these things earlier than we did.
+We started with “All About Spelling,” which seems to work well for some dyslexic children.
+We started it in fifth grade after a year of visual therapy that took up part of third and fourth grade, but in looking back, I think we should have used some of these things earlier than we did.
 Our family was mainly searching for math and spelling help, since reading and comprehension were strengths, but some children really need an Orton-Gillingham based product such as “All About Reading” or “Logic of English” for reading.
 For dyscalculia, I recommend Ronit Bird’s work, which is based in games and number flexibility and fits into Waldorf metholodolgy nicely.
 She has a lovely You Tube Channel, where you can see some of the games in action.
 For working specifically on how to write in the upper grades, I have had recommendations for “Writing Skills” by Diana Hanbury King.
 I think there is supposed to be three books, but I can only find one book published so far, and although Book One says grade 4 or something like that, I wouldn’t be worried about working through it with a middle schooler.
 Hopefully the other books will come out!

 - Don’t be afraid to adjust the response required from the new content, especially as the amount of content increases in grades five and up.
 For example, children with dysgraphia will generally also have trouble with drawing pictures or other artistic responses such as modeling or painting, they may have difficulty free hand maps which is typically part of the middle school curriculum, and obviously the physical act of writing summaries.
 The physical difficulties in writing also impedes the flow of writing, which can be fixed with the use of technology for typing, but some dyslexic students have a really hard time with ordering and developing ideas and need a lot of work there.
 For the upper grades, I typically require less written work than I did for my student without dyslexia.
 Sometimes I modify things completely to eliminate much of the writing or drawing for some blocks.
 For example, for some of the mineralogy work in sixth grade, we did more of a cut and paste approach to make a lapbook as a response or instead of making freehand maps that were detailed, we worked together to be able to draw the map or we skipped map making.
 I find it important to alternate work like this with blocks that require writing or artistic work.
 Because normally writing and artistic work takes these children a much longer time, these strategies are important in Waldorf homeschooling.